ibm-cloud-docs/app-configuration/ac-securing-data.md

 {{site.data.keyword.appconfig_short}} stores and encrypts definitions of environments, collections, features, properties and segment rules.
 This data is encrypted at rest.
 As a multi-tenant service, any data stored is encrypted with the default IBM provided key for all tenants.

-IBM personnel have access to the configuration data and avoid storing sensitive information as part of the configuration.
-If sensitive data storage is required, refer to [IBM Cloud Secrets Manager](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-getting-started)
+IBM personnel have access to the configuration data.
+It is recommended to avoid storing sensitive information as part of the configuration.
+If sensitive data storage is required, consider using [IBM Cloud Secrets Manager](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-getting-started)